DongzheLi/algorithms/LeetCode/1.Array Strings/Solution/SingleNumber.md

 1. We put all nums into a set, then there is no duplicates any more, we add together all the numbers in the set * 2
 2. we add together all the numbers in the array.

-This could be very hard to write in Java, since there is no build-in support for list comprehension or set comprehension.

 ## Solution 3: **Bit Manipulation**